PUJARI-SAIBALAJI/pipeline-editor/README.md

   </a>
 </p>

+This video provides a complete walkthrough of:
+- Node creation and deletion
+- Connecting nodes with validation
+- Undo/redo and auto-layout in action
+- Exporting JSON structure

 ---

 ## 🌐 Live Deployment

-Access the live application here:
+You can try the live version here:

 <p align="center">
   <a href="https://pipeline-editor-pujari-saibalajis-projects.vercel.app/" target="_blank">